 Common English Mistakes Italian Writers Make

-Italian and English are closely related languages.
-They share thousands of words, a common Latin inheritance, and similar grammatical foundations at a basic level.
+Common English mistakes Italian writers make follow predictable patterns rooted in the structure of Italian grammar and the rhetorical conventions of Italian academic and professional writing.
+Italian and English are closely related languages that share thousands of words, a common Latin inheritance, and similar grammatical foundations at a basic level.
 For Italian writers, this closeness is genuinely useful.
 It's also the source of many of the most persistent and difficult-to-catch errors in Italian-authored English writing.

-The mistakes Italian writers make in English are not random.
-They follow predictable patterns rooted in the structure of Italian grammar and the rhetorical conventions of Italian academic and professional writing.
+The mistakes Italian writers make in English aren't random; they follow predictable patterns rooted in Italian grammatical structure and Italian academic and professional writing conventions.
 Because these patterns feel natural to the writer, they're extremely difficult to catch through self-editing.
 This article covers the ten most consequential English mistakes Italian writers make, explains why each one occurs, and shows what a corrected version looks like.

 Every example is a realistic sentence an Italian writer might actually produce.
 The framing throughout treats each pattern as a structural consequence of Italian grammar, not as evidence of poor English ability.